January 16, 2018

 Re guarantees: Our customer told us he had offered a 6-month guarantee.
-In Ben's Performance Cleaning softwash business he never offers this for paths, patios and drives because there are so many variable factors involved that are out of his control.
+In the Softwash Services sides of our business we never offer this for paths, patios and drives because there are so many variable factors involved that are out of our control.

-For example, he cannot control whether his customers sweep up leaves and grass cuttings, or control their placement of plant pots and items of garden furniture.
+For example, we cannot control whether our customers sweep up leaves and grass cuttings, or control their placement of plant pots and items of garden furniture.
 And of course the quality of grouting on patios varies enormously, and is itself subject to decay leading to it becoming a catchment area for algae spores.